The Knickerbocker Hotel: History

-Original hotel

 Construction

 In 1901, the New York City Department of Buildings received plans for three hotels, one theater, and fourteen apartment buildings on Times Square.
 Among those plans was a 14-story hotel designed by Bruce Price and Martin & Davis, to be built on the site of the St. Cloud Hotel at Broadway and 42nd Street.
 The new hotel, known as the Knickerbocker, was intended as a rival to the Hotel Astor, also owned by the Astor family.
 The Knickerbocker was to be a Renaissance Revival hotel with a similar arrangement to other hotels of the time.
 In addition to service facilities across two basement levels and dining and banquet facilities on the first and second floors, the Hotel Knickerbocker was planned with 600 suites and 300 baths.
-At the time, the section of Broadway between 34th and 42nd Streets was quickly being developed with theaters and hotels.
+At the time, the section of Broadway between 34th and 42nd streets was quickly being developed with theaters and hotels.
 Consequently, the Hotel Knickerbocker's construction spurred the development of other hostelries nearby.

 John Jacob Astor IV leased the hotel to the International Realty and Construction Company (IRCC) of Philadelphia, organized by J.E. and A.L.
 Pennock.
 Astor stipulated that the hotel had to be completed for at least $2 million.
 The IRCC received the contract for the hotel's construction in December 1901, and Astor loaned $1.65 million to the IRCC in March 1902.
 Under the IRCC, the project began in 1901 or 1902.
 Under the contract between Astor and the IRCC, Astor reserved the right to name the hotel operator when it was complete.
 James B. Regan, former manager of the adjacent Pabst Hotel, leased the site from the IRCC for seventeen years in July 1902.
 Regan had formed the Knickerbocker Hotel Company (KHC), serving as the KHC's managing director with Jesse Lewisohn and Godfrey Hyams as co-directors.
 Astor contracted Regan to be the hotel's manager when it was finished, but Regan resigned from the KHC over disputes with the other directors.